unam3/docs/src/guide/components/v-model.md

 Notice the component's `modelModifiers` prop contains `capitalize` and its value is `true` - due to it being set on the `v-model` binding `v-model.capitalize="myText"`.

-Now that we have our prop set up, we can check the `modelModifiers` object keys and write a handler to change the emitted value.
-In the code below we will capitalize the string whenever the `<input />` element fires an `input` event.
+We can check the `modelModifiers` object keys and write a handler to change the emitted value.
+We will capitalize the string whenever the `<input />` element fires an `input` event.

 <div class="composition-api">